 There are many soup kitchens and shelters in Fort Collins, which are constantly looking for more volunteers and money to help support those who can’t help themselves.
 Fort Collins is trying to tackle this issue but hasn’t been entirely successful in helping the less fortunate.

-There’s a great word documentOpens in a new tab. that puts together the number of homeless and what is being done to help them.
+There’s a great word document that puts together the number of homeless and what is being done to help them.

 7. Constantly Growing